eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 Ah, but then it's ambiguous whether you mean an identifier or the subtraction operator.
 No problem: require spaces for subtraction.
 I don't think a tiny way you're allowed to make your code harder to read is really worth this clear advantage.

-**Low score:** ACS, C#, D, Java, JavaScript, OCaml, Pascal, Perl 5, PHP, Python, Ruby, Rust, Swift, Unix shells.
+**Low scoring:** ACS, C#, D, Java, JavaScript, OCaml, Pascal, Perl 5, PHP, Python, Ruby, Rust, Swift, Unix shells.

-**Nicely-named:** COBOL, CSS (and thus Sass), Forth, Inform 7, Lisps, Perl 6, XML.
+**Nicely-designed:** COBOL, CSS (and thus Sass), Forth, Inform 7, Lisps, Perl 6, XML.

 **Special mention:** Perl has a built-in variable called `$-`, and Ruby has a few called `$-n` for various values of "n", but these are very special cases.